Anirudh025/ParagonHero_Obsidian/School_Studies/!Physics/Electric Fields.md

 3. The strength of the electric field is indicated by the closeness of the field lines; the closer the field lines, the stronger the electric field.

 Electric Field Strength
+- The electric field strength at a point is defined as the force per unit charge acting on a small stationary positive charge placed at that point.

+E = F